saifjaved23/Portfolio/README.md

-Unilever's TV Mastersheet: Streamlining TV Campaign Performance Analysis
+<h1>Unilever's TV Mastersheet: Streamlining TV Campaign Performance Analysis </h1>

 Mindshare Unilever Media Team utilizes the "TV Mastersheet" to analyze the performance of its TV advertising campaigns across various product categories like Homecare, Skin Care, and Food.
 This automated system drastically reduces the time and effort required for analysis, providing valuable insights to teams within minutes.